brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= 1.23.2 =
+* Fix: Table of Contents - Question marks are rendered in place of UTF-8 characters for few languages in Heading.

 = 1.23.1 =
 * Fix: Broken path while generating assets (CSS/JS).
 * Fix: Table of Contents - Heading convert to question marks on the frontend.